jnyaanga/joynyaanga/content/authors/admin/_index.md

 superuser: true
 title: Joy Nyaanga
 ---
-I am a PhD candidate at **Northwestern University** studying the impact of diet perturbation and genetic diversity on animal growth and development.
+I am a PhD candidate at **Northwestern University** studying the impact of genetic diversity on animal growth and development.
 My professional interests lie in leveraging analytical thinking and reproducible programming to solve complex problems.

 I am an avid user of the R programming language.
 I use R in all aspects of my research from performing statistical analyses, creating detailed visualizations, to generating comprehensive reports.